Advice from a contractor.

 I have been doing home remodeling in the Twin Cities for over 25 years.
 I have worked with many types of clients, a wide range of home styles, very wide range of original age of homes and from small projects to building a new home.

 One of the most important aspects to consider is the relationship between the clients and the contractor.
 For both parties trust and a sense of working together toward the same goal is important.
-Common remodel projects take anywhere from one week to several months.
-The contractor as well as his employees and sub-contractors will be on the clients property and interacting with their family and neighbors.
+Common remodeling projects take anywhere from one week to several months.
+The contractor, as well as his employees and sub-contractors, will be on the clients property and be interacting with their family and neighbors.
 Also along the way important decisions will need to be made for materials, changes, complications that arise etc. Having trust in the contractor and their experience during these times will make all the difference in how the client feels about their remodel at the end of the project.
-Likewise the contractor needs to trust that the client will pay as contracted, bring up any issues important to them with a level head and trusted to do a quality job with the same vision as the home owner.
+Likewise, the contractor needs to trust that the client will pay as contracted, bring up any issues important to them with a level head and trusted to do a quality job with the same vision as the homeowner.

 I started Aspen Remodelers about six years ago and we have done quite a bit of business regardless of my efforts to keep the business small and personal.
-In that six years + we have had significantly higher satisfaction rates than similar business’s in the industry.
-As a small business owner I am proud to keep on top of things for my clients and am constantly working on my relationships with them.
-At the end of the day it is my devoted clients that are insuring my success.
+In that six years + we have had significantly higher satisfaction rates than similar businesses in the industry.
+As a small business owner, I am proud to keep on top of things for my clients and am constantly working on my relationships with them.
+At the end of the day, it is my devoted clients that are ensuring my success.

-I always recommend to meet personally with the contractor’s that they have selected.
+I always recommend meeting personally with the contractor’s that they have selected.
 Try to get to know the person and evaluate if you could work with and trust them for weeks or months at your home.